crossplane-contrib/provider-terraform/README.md

 # New users: Use its successor [Official Upbound Terraform Provider](https://github.com/upbound/provider-terraform) instead.
 # Existing users: Follow the migration guide [here](https://github.com/upbound/provider-terraform/blob/main/docs/MigrationGuide.md).

+This repository will receive bugfix-only critical changes until the end of transition period on 1st of Feb 2023.

 ---
 # provider-terraform